rust-lang/rust/src/doc/guide-testing.md

-The type signature of a benchmark function differs from a unit test: it takes a mutable reference to type `test::BenchHarness`.
+The type signature of a benchmark function differs from a unit test: it takes a mutable reference to type
+`test::Bencher`.
 Inside the benchmark function, any time-variable or "setup" code should execute first, followed by a call to `iter` on the benchmark harness, passing a closure that contains the portion of the benchmark you wish to actually measure the